No.12 Conflicts of Interest in Criminal and Crime & Corruption Commission Proceedings

 1.2.
 What is the issue?

-This Guidance Statement considers conflicts of interest regarding multiple co-accused in criminal proceedings, in light of the recent judgment of R v Pham [2017] QCA 43 and rule 11 of the Australian Solicitors Conduct Rules 2012 (‘ASCR’).
-In particular, Pham confirms that “unless there is no possibility of conflict existing or emerging, and such cases will be rare, co-defendants should have separate legal representation.”1
+This Guidance Statement considers conflicts of interest regarding multiple co-accused in criminal proceedings, in light of the judgment of R v Pham [2017] QCA 43 (‘Pham’) and Rule 11 of the Australian Solicitors Conduct Rules 2012 (‘ASCR’).
+In particular, Pham confirms that ‘unless there is no possibility of conflict existing or emerging, and such cases will be rare, co-defendants should have separate legal representation’.[1]

 Additionally, consideration is given to conflicts that may arise through firms representing multiple people being investigated in the same operation by the Crime and Corruption Commission.
-Of particular focus is the effectiveness of the formerly labelled “Chinese Walls”, now referred to as information barriers, in combating such conflicts within legal firms.
+Of particular focus is the effectiveness of information barriers, formerly labelled “Chinese Walls”, in combating such conflicts within law practices.

 1.3.
 Status of this Guidance Statement